Japan Allows Home-Sharing In Time For AnimeJapan 2017? Airbnb For Anime Fans

 — moetron | pKjd (@pKjd) March 10, 2017

 Japan’s urban real estate is quite premium.
 The fact that Japan routinely experiences natural calamities merely adds to the cost of property ownership in the land of the rising sun.
-Hence property owners have long requested their local government representatives to introduce legislature that would allow them to offer their homes to foreigners on temporary basis.
+Hence property owners have long requested their local government representatives to introduce legislature that would allow them to offer their homes to foreigners on a temporary basis.
 However, the local government, known as The National Diet, had refused to allow citizens from offering their personal lodging and boarding to foreign tourists for limited period of time.

 RELATED REPORTS BY THE INQUISITR